ray-project/ray/doc/source/raysgd/v2/raysgd.rst

 **Built for data scientists/ML practitioners**: RaySGD has support for standard ML tools and features that practitioners love:

 * Callbacks for early stopping
-* Support for checkpointing
+* Checkpointing
-* Support for Tensorboard, Weights/Biases, and MLflow
+* Integration with Tensorboard, Weights/Biases, and MLflow
-* Jupyter notebooks support.
+* Jupyter notebooks

 **Integration with Ray Ecosystem**: Distributed deep learning often comes with a lot of complexity.